2025 Spring International Convention of

 • 3Medical Data Science Lab, Hoshi University, Japan

+As the elderly population is steadily growing worldwide, sarcopenia, the loss of muscle mass and strength due to aging, is becoming a bigger issue all over the world with notable effect on elderly health.
+In 2016, the World Health Organization (WHO) assigned a disease code (M63.84) to sarcopenia, emphasizing on the need for treatment development.
+Probiotics, live microorganisms advantageous to health, have gained attention as a potential treatment, but may cause adverse effects in immunocompromised individuals.
+This study investigates postbiotics—non-living bacterial products or metabolites—as safer option with immune-modulatory, antioxidant, and lipid metabolism-regulating effects.
 Animal experiments were conducted on 6-week-old male SD-rats to assess muscle mass and strength.
 Postbiotics MPG-1 prevented the loss of muscle mass and alleviated muscle strength reduction caused by dexamethasone.
-Molecular analysis revealed that postbiotics MPG-1 decreased the expression of Atrogin-1 and MuRF1, proteins involved in muscle protein degradation in the PI3K/AKT pathway, and reduced FoxO3a expression, a transcription factor that promotes autophagy.
+Molecular analysis showed postbiotics MPG-1 decreased the expression of Atrogin-1 and MuRF1, proteins involved in muscle protein degradation in the PI3K/AKT pathway, and reduced FoxO3a expression, a transcription factor that promotes autophagy.
 Additionally, AKT phosphorylation levels increased with postbiotics MPG-1 treatment.
 Further histological analyses and long-term studies are needed to confirm the link between these molecular changes and muscle fiber structure.
-This research provides valuable insights for sarcopenia treatment strategies.
+This research gives precious intuition for sarcopenia treatment strategies.

 Q&A